 Seven years in the life of a tree is nothing.
-A few rings of growth, centimetre of leave litter, length of conifer branch, but where, since the scuppered 2011 forest sell-off, has the ‘enterprise’ around trees gone?
+A few rings of growth, some leave litter, but where, since the scuppered 2011 forest sell-off, has the ‘enterprise’ around trees gone?

 I realised how selective we are over trees when interviewing another politician (then Shadow Rural Affairs Min – now Chair of the Environmental Audit Committee) 8 years ago.
 Mary Creagh gave me her own copy of a government report ‘Combating Climate Change – a role for forests’ (the Read Report), with the impression, that while no doubt important, it was quite a dense read.
 It is.
 But also slightly inconvenient as to not fitting the current narrative of native-only please or finding much space in the Agriculture Bill.

 Woodland business (sounds so much ‘nicer’ than forestry industry), is a long term issue.

 Climate is the biggest ‘influencer’.
 Beech are finding it harder to survive in the UK, flooding and wind-blow knock trees down, hot weather incites forest fires in young plantations, and pest-vectored diseases thrive in the UK’s warm damp climate.
 Compounding this are complex wildlife conservation conundrums.
 Welfare issues over enforced red deer and mountain hare culls; ground-nesting hen harriers and curlews threatened by both habitat loss to afforestation as well as crows and foxes predators living in sitka spruce ‘luxury’.
 Red squirrels, goldcrests, fungi all love conifers of any ilk; merlin, black grouse have adapted to live on the fringes of them and pioneer tree planting has always been a tool against invasive bracken in the uplands.